-The north London side hopes to avoid a repeat of the outcome when the two sides met in the 1987 final and wants to use his previous cup experience to help Spurs through the round.
+The north London side hope to avoid a repeat of the outcome when the two sides met in the 1987 final and will use his previous cup experience to help Spurs through the round

-The fixture will conjure happy memories for the Sky Blues, who shocked Spurs to win the FA Cup in the 1987 final, and manager Mark Robins will be hoping to spring another surprise when he takes his League One team to White Hart Lane on Saturday.
+The fixture will conjure happy memories for the Sky Blues, who shocked Spurs in the 1987 final and Mark Robins will be hoping to spring another surprise on their hosts when he takes his League One team to White Hart Lane on Saturday.

-But Tottenham's Iceland international has previous knowledge of giant killings in the tournament as he helped Reading, which was then in the Championship, to overcome Liverpool and West Brom on the way to the quarterfinals in 2010.
+But Tottenham's Iceland international has previous knowledge of giant killings in the tournament as he helped Reading, who were then in the Championship, to overcome Liverpool and West Brom on the way to the quarter-finals in 2010.

 “We have to make sure we’re ready for that and we’re in the draw for the next round.”

-The 23-year-old made a rare start for Andre Villas-Boas’ men in the New Year's Day 3-1 victory over his former side with the win moving the north Londoners into third place in the table.
+The 23-year-old made a rare start for Andre Villas-Boas’ men in the New Year's Day 3-1 victory over his former side and supplied the assist for Michael Dawson that helped contribute to the north Londoners rise to third in the table.